 5. She’s Funny That Way by Lester Young

 The saxophone music She’s Funny That Way was performed by Lester Young.
 The song was composed by Neil Moret and Richard A. Whiting.
-The song was recorded in August in 1946.
-In this entire career, this song was the first time when Whiting wrote the lyrics for another songwriter.
+The song was recorded in August 1946.
+In this entire career, this song was the first time Whiting wrote the lyrics for another songwriter.
 Lester Young was among the influential players of saxophone in the jazz movement.
 He was one of the main saxophone players in the early 1940s.

 6. My Old Flame By Charlie Parker

 Another great classical saxophone music is My Old Flame by Charlie Parker.
 Arthur Johnson and Sam Coslow wrote the song.
 The song was recorded on 4th November 1947.
 Charlie Parker was a famous composer and Jazz saxophonist.
 He was a top star in the development of Bebop.
 Parker was responsible for introducing revolutionary ideas like rapid passing chords.
 He introduced modern jazz that paved the way for music in the 20th century.